November 6, 2015

 Step 2: Squish Spark and your tests into Docker

-In order to use our Test Application, we still need a Spark cluster.
+To use our Test Application, we still need a Spark cluster.
 Docker provides a convenient way to create such a cluster either on a development machine or within a continuous integration system.

 We can build our code inside the container, spark-submit it and have the output and exit code of the container be the output and exit code of the Test Application (and build process).

-In order to facilitate this across multiple projects, we’ve open-sourced uncharted/sparklet.
+To facilitate this across multiple projects, we’ve open-sourced uncharted/sparklet.
 You can pull this image, mount your code within it as a volume, and submit your test JAR to the cluster.
 Since docker run commands can often look a little complex, we include a shell script in the repository which spins up an interactive test shell where a developer can run ./gradlew as they modify code.

 test-environment.sh